SmoothCalibrationError#

 Note

-This implementation has been tested on a use case and provided the same values (with 6 equal significant figures) as relplot’s original implementation.
+This implementation has been tested on a use case and provides the same values as relplot’s original implementation (to 6 significant figures).

 References